-My father never got poison ivy!
-He would rip it out for the family and the neighbors with his hands…but never once did he get it!
+My dad never got poison ivy!
+He would rip it out for the family and the all neighbors with his bare hands…but never once did he get it!

-I have discovered (over the years and through research) some simple ways to nurse the victims of this horrible, unbearable, miserable, agonizing, and yes, maybe even sleep-depriving condition.
+I have discovered (over the years and through research) some simple ways to nurse the victims of this horrible, unbearable, miserable, agonizing, and yes, maybe even sleep-depriving infirmity.